Pete Townshend: Keyboards

 Townshend played keyboards on several Who songs.
 On Who's Next, he began to work with analogue synthesizers, using the ARP 2600 model that he first encountered at Cambridge University.
 He had this to say about the instrument: "I like synthesizers because they bring into my hands things that aren't in my hands: the sound of an orchestra, French horns, strings.
 There are gadgets on synthesizers that enable one to become a virtuoso on the keyboard.
 You can play something slowly and you press a switch and it plays it back at double speed.
 Whereas on the guitar you're stuck with as fast as you can play and I don't play fast, I just play hard.
 So when it goes to playing something fast I go to the synth."

 The synths Townshend was referring to included the EMS VCS3 and ARP 2600, some of which modified a Lowrey TBO Berkshire organ.
 Current photos of his home studio also show an ARP 2500.
 Townshend was featured in ARP promotional materials in the early 1970s.

 Since the late 1980s Townshend has predominantly used Synclavier Digital Audio systems for keyboard composition, particularly solo albums and projects.
-He currently owns three systems, one large Synclavier 9600 Tapeless Studio system, originally installed in his riverside Oceanic Studio, later transferred to a seagoing barge moored alongside the studio on the River Thames, and currently based in his home studio.
-He also uses a special adapted smaller Synclavier 3200 system which can be transported, enabling him to carry on working away from his main studio.
-This 3200 system was modified to be of similar specification to the 9600, including the addition internally of FM voices, stereo Poly voices and with the large VPK keyboard.
-This is the only Synclavier 3200 system of this specification in existence, custom-designed and built for Townshend by Steve Hills.
-The third system Townshend owns is one of the first Synclavier II systems ever built.
-The ORK (original smaller) keyboard of which is on display in his company's head office alongside a pink Vespa scooter.